I don’t think it’s wrong to assume that, when most people think about California, the first thing that comes to mind is not biodiversity.

 Sometimes, it’s not necessary to dedicate hundreds of words just to describe a place.
 Whenever beautiful pictures can tell the story, it’s good to let them do just that.
 Most travel ideas, at least for me, are created when looking at photographs, not when reading about a destination.
 That’s exactly why I love travel photography so much and why I think it’s so valuable.

 So, here we go.
 These are my favorite Channel Islands National Park photos.
-They’re all from Santa Cruz Island, which is the largest of the California Channel Island and which I visited during our road trip to fifteen U.S. national parks earlier this year.
+They’re all from Santa Cruz Island, which is the largest of the California Channel Islands and which I visited during our road trip to fifteen U.S. national parks earlier this year.

 May they inspire you to visit this extraordinary Californian island chain!
 It truly is as gorgeous as these photos depict.